sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/03-authenticated-requests.markdown

 Basic authentication requires that you send an HTTP `Authorization` header containing the encoded username and password.
 You must first get that encoded value.
 To do so, you can use the `openssl` command in a console, or a `Base64` encoder.
 Either way, you must encode the `user:password` string.
-For example, here's an example of the `openssl` command for encoding the `user:password` string for a user `test@liferay.com` with the password `Liferay`:
+Here's an example of the `openssl` command for encoding the `user:password` string for a user `test@liferay.com` with the password `Liferay`:

     openssl base64 <<< test@liferay.com:Liferay